Global Payments (GPN) Q3 2017 Results - Earnings Call Transcript

 You're quite correct that there's an analogy to Europe as we described earlier in that we are now selling more tech-enabled products and more tech-enabled solutions in Canada than ever before.
 We do have OpenEdge live in Canada, the ability to sell integrated payments.
 We have, as you'll recall, sold TouchNet software in Canada.
 We're increasingly selling our point-of-sale software solutions through dealers and have added several dealers in just the last two quarters to be able to sell more of that in 2018.

 At the same time, we've really benefited really from some very nice macro trends as well in Canada.
 Although GDP is still not a mover, we've had very nice credit growth, solid underlying credit growth, which I think speaks to the quality portfolio we have there.
-As consumers spend a little bit more in the portfolio, we've got great retail presence, great health care presence, great restaurant presence across a national portfolio.
-So we benefit really almost immediately when things look a little bit better in Canada in terms of just core consumer spending.
+As consumers spend a little bit more in the portfolio, we've got great retail presence, great healthcare presence, great restaurant presence, across a national portfolio.
+So we benefit really almost immediately when things look a little bit better in Canada, in terms of just core consumer spending.

 So, all in, really a great situation for Canada, great execution by the team there in 2017.
 No reason to think we won't continue to execute in 2018, but for that I'll pause and turn to Cameron in terms of how those expectations play out.